MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/siem-server-integration.md

 Whether you need a SIEM server depends on many factors, such as your organization's security requirements and where your data resides.
 Microsoft 365 includes a wide variety of security features that meet many organizations' security needs without additional servers, such as a SIEM server.
 Some organizations have special circumstances that require the use of a SIEM server.
 Here are some examples:

 - *Fabrikam* has some content and applications on premises, and some in the cloud (they have a hybrid cloud deployment).
-To get security reports across all their content and applications, Fabrikam has implemented a SIEM server.
+To get security reports for all of their content and applications, Fabrikam implemented a SIEM server.
-- *Contoso* is a financial services organization that has particularly stringent security requirements.
-They have added a SIEM server to their environment to take advantage of the extra security protection they require.
+- *Contoso* is a financial services organization that has stringent security requirements.
+They added a SIEM server to their environment to take advantage of the extra security protections they require.

 ## SIEM server integration with Microsoft 365

 A SIEM server can receive data from a wide variety of Microsoft 365 services and applications.
 The following table lists several Microsoft 365 services and applications, along with SIEM server inputs and resources to learn more.

-<br/><br/>

 |Microsoft 365 Service or Application|SIEM server inputs/methods|Resources to learn more|
 |---|---|---|